Reda-MALKI/Celebrity-Face-Recognition/README.md

 # Celebrity-Face-Recognition
-Celebrity Face Recognition Using Classical Machine Learning th untitled.ipynb file has all the technics that i've applied on the images such as
+Celebrity Face Recognition Using Classical Machine Learning

+The untitled.ipynb file has all the technics that i've applied on the images such as

 Face detection using OpenCV's Haar Cascade